vippsas/vipps-login-api/vipps-login-automatic-recognition.md

 * consent required
 * Other error situations

-Note: Under any circumstances where direct user interaction is needed, the automatic authentication will return an error, with these element as query parameters on the callback:
+Note: Under any circumstances where direct user interaction is needed, the automatic authentication will return an error, with these elements as query parameters on the callback:
 - `state=<state given on the auth call>`
 - `error=access_denied`
 - `error_description=User+cancelled+the+login`